 There is also a night water bus, in case you miss the last regular water bus.
 However, the intervals are longer and not all stops are included.
 Before you book a very early flight, make sure that there is a Vaporetto service available.
 Otherwise, you will need to take a taxi.

 Tickets & Opening Times

 Already during the preview days, the Biennale was really busy.
 I would therefore recommend to go to the venues as early as possible to make the most of your experience.

-For locals, this big range of locations, exhibits and events spread across the period from May to November is truly amazing.
+There is big range of locations, exhibits and events spread across the period from May to November which is truly amazing, especially for locals.
 However, it is a shame that, similar to documenta14, it is difficult to grasp the whole experience when you only have time to travel to Venice for a weekend.

 Needless to say, a good command of the language of the country you are visiting is always an advantage.
 I mostly communicate in Italian but English is absolutely no problem.